melezhik/sparrow/papers/testing-mojolicious-applications.md

 * an application gets installed and launched as script available at system $PATH
 * an application gets tested via some CI pipelines, for example Travis

-What ever case we consider it's not hard to adopt our test suite to new reality.
+Whatever case we consider it's not hard to adopt our test suite to new reality.
 For example if there is script called `our_mojolicious_application` we just need to change small bit of code to rely on system wide installation instead of local: